jetadams/jetadams.github.io/_tfbaott/contents.md

 **Copyright &copy; 2017 by Jeremy Adams.**<br>
 All rights reserved.
 This book, or parts thereof, may not be reproduced in any form without permission.

-**Cover art made by Jeremy Adams and George Loch**

-Dedicated to all those people<br>
-stretching to reach their dreams.<br>
-To those who want to grasp the moon,<br>
-and those who want to hold the stars.<br>
-Spread your wings and soar<br>
-to whatever heights you've set.<br>

 # Table of Contents